 Gartner IT IOCS Highlights: How Accenture Powers Automation Through Observability and StackState's 4T Data Model

-At the recent Gartner IT Infrastructure, Operations & Cloud Strategies Conference, Accenture’s Luke Higgins and Koushik Vijayaraghavan gave a 20-minute talk highlighting the company’s innovative AIOps-based approach to continuous improvement for their customers.
+At the recent Gartner IT Infrastructure, Operations and Cloud Strategies conference, Accenture’s Luke Higgins and Koushik Vijayaraghavan gave a 20-minute talk highlighting the company’s innovative AIOps-based approach to continuous improvement for their customers.

 Accenture is a Tier 1 multinational professional services company that specializes in IT services and consulting.
 As a Fortune Global 500 company, it reported revenues of $44.33 billion in 2020 and had 569,000 employees.
-In the recent talk, “How Accenture Powers Automation Through Observability and StackState’s 4T Data Model,” they outline how they use StackState's advanced 4T Observability data model combined with AIOps to:
+In the recent talk, “How Accenture Powers Automation Through Observability and StackState’s 4T Data Model,” Accenture personnel outline how they use StackState's advanced 4T Data Model combined with AIOps to:

 Automate self-healing capabilities